Gala Casino Review

 Banking & Finance

-You certainly won’t struggle for options when it comes to funding your account, and as you can see, withdrawal time frames are round about the industry norm.
+You certainly won’t struggle for options when it comes to funding your account, and as you can see, withdrawal time frames are around about the industry norm.
 This is because Gala have a maximum processing time of just two hours.

 This is phenomenally quick and a great big tick in the box on any player’s checklist.